pitcza/event-driven-activity/README.md

     threading.Thread(target=broadcast, args=(client, username, )).start()
 ```
 > This is a loop that waits for connected clients and then sends a joined chat app message that contains the username.

+> When the user enters a username and clicks the submit button, the `connect` function is called, which sends the username to the server using the established socket connection.

 ### Create main function
 ```python